Know-how / ISO 27001

 Practical implementation in the ISMS

 1. Risk analysis: Identify critical systems/accounts.
-In Password Depot, entries can be grouped, tagged with attributes/“criticality” and thus prioritized according to protection needs.
+In Password Depot, entries can be grouped and tagged with attributes/“importance” to prioritize them based on protection requirements.

 2. Policy definition: Define password policies in line with ISO 27001 & NIST 800–63B; Password Depot technically enforces minimum requirements (quality, reuse, HIBP check).

-3. Rollout & training: Use AD/Azure AD sync, enforce SSO/2FA, roll out step by step in critical areas.
+3. Rollout & training: Use AD/Azure AD sync, enforce SSO/2FA, and introduce it gradually in critical areas.

-4. Continuous monitoring: Run regular security checks (compromised passwords), review server logs, export reports, perform periodic access reviews.
+4. Continuous monitoring: Perform regular security checks (compromised passwords), review server logs, export reports, and conduct access reviews.

-1. Demonstrable control: The server logs security-relevant actions (logins, changes, permissions).
-Via syslog export, events can be correlated centrally (A.8.15).
+1. Verifiable control: The server logs security-relevant actions (logins, changes, permissions).
+Via Syslog export, events can be centrally correlated (A.8.15).

-2. Technical enforcement of compliance: Policies for password quality and reuse are enforced; leaked passwords are detected and can be blocked (A.5.17).
+2. Technical compliance enforcement: Policies for password quality and reuse are enforced; leaked passwords are detected and can be blocked (A.5.17).

-3. Business continuity: Encrypted data storage, TLS transport, server backups and the client offline mode support the requirements of A.5.29 – Information security during disruptions.
+3. Business continuity: Encrypted data storage, TLS transport, server backups and client-Offline mode support the requirements for A.5.29 – Information security during disruptions.

 Integration into your security architecture

-• Active Directory/Azure AD/LDAP: SSO and central user management (A.5.16)
+• Active Directory/Azure AD/LDAP: SSO and centralized user management (A.5.16)

-• ITSM/Ticketing: Automations (e.g. password resets) can be implemented via REST API
+• ITSM/Ticketing: Automation (e.g., password resets) can be implemented via REST API

-• Backups: Plan regular server backups and store them protected at company level (e.g. encrypted) – corresponds to A.8.13 “Information backup”
+• Backups: Plan regular server backups and store them on the company side securely (e.g., encrypted) – corresponds to A.8.13 “Information Backup”

-• No native, full ISO‑27001 audit report – evidence is provided via logs/standard reports.
+• No native complete ISO 27001 audit report – evidence is provided via logs/standard reports.

-• In‑transit encryption: Transport is TLS‑based (not generically “AES‑256 in transit”).
-AES‑256 refers to database encryption at rest.
+• Encryption in transit: Transport is TLS-based (not “AES-256 in transit” as a blanket statement).
+AES-256 refers to database encryption at rest.

-Conclusion: The Password Depot Enterprise Server is an effective technical building block for ISO‑27001 compliance: central rights management, strong authentication, secure encryption, audit capability and SIEM integration.
-In combination with your ISMS (roles, processes, evidence), it accelerates certification – without marketing buzzwords.
+Conclusion: The Password Depot Enterprise Server is an effective technical building block for ISO 27001 compliance: centralized rights management, strong authentication, secure encryption, audit capability, and SIEM integration.
+Combined with your ISMS (roles, processes, evidence), it accelerates certification – without marketing fluff.